TatianaSnisarenko/dev-ops-ci-cd/lesson-8-9/README.md

 7️⃣ Jenkins: Trigger Initial Seed Job

-У Jenkins → Dashboard → Jobs: seed-job start manually with Build Now
+In Jenkins → Dashboard → Jobs: seed-job start manually with Build Now

+If seed job fails - this may be caused by security reasons - you need to allow script running mannually:

+In Jenkins Dashboard -> Manage Jenkins -> ScriptApproval -> Approve script

+Re-run seed-job

 Terraform has already installed Jenkins and applied its JCasC configuration.